Frequently Asked Questions (FAQs)

 Can I make payments during my forbearance period?

 Yes, you can make payments during your forbearance and we encourage you to do so if possible.
-Even if you can't make your full monthly payment, partial payments will be accepted under forbearance plans.
+Even if you can’t make your full monthly payment, partial payments will be accepted under forbearance plans.
+We will hold partial payments (payments that are less than your scheduled monthly payment) in a separate account until you pay the remainder of the payment.
+Upon receipt of enough funds to pay your full monthly payment, we will apply your full payment to your account, and your next payment due date will update accordingly.

 If my situation changes, can I cancel my plan before the forbearance period ends?

 Yes, you can cancel your forbearance plan at any time.
 Should your financial situation improve prior to the end of your forbearance period, and you are able to resume making your normal payments again, we can stop your forbearance plan and work with you on your options to get you back on track.
+Just remember that ending your forbearance plan will also end the protections of negative credit and late charge suppression.

 How will forbearance impact my credit?

+Through the duration of your forbearance plan, we will not assess any late charges and negative credit reporting will be suppressed, but only for the duration of the plan.
+Once your forbearance plan ends, we will resume credit reporting.
 Each credit bureau leverages their own algorithms to determine how to score your credit, and although negative credit reporting is suppressed during a forbearance, meaning we will not report that a payment was skipped during the forbearance plan, it is possible that a credit agency may assess your credit differently in the absence of such reporting.
 If you have questions on how credit bureaus measure credit scores, we encourage you to contact them directly.

 Will this impact my ability to refinance in the future?